lawrencelogoh/lawrencelogoh.github.io/blog/src/2022-05-05-building-a-ssg.md

 _NOTE: I know it doesn't do anything with the date.
 I used it as a key in an associative array.
 I haven't figured out how to sort the keys yet, but when I do they'll be used and I won't have to have dates in the post filenames._

 ## gensite
 Before the definition of this function, there is a list of directories I want this to use that I define.
-If I want to add directory I can just add it there, or even add all directories programmatically instead.
+If I want to add a directory I can just add it there, or even add all directories programmatically instead.

 For every directory in the list first deletes all the html files in it.
 Then it loops through the markdown files in the **src** directory and compiles them to html in the directory itself.

 ## genrss
 This does exactly what it used to do.
 The difference is instead of using pup to get data from the html files.
-It gets title and date from the markdown files with head and yq and it uses awk to get the html for the post.
+It gets the title and date from the markdown files with head and yq and it uses awk to get the html for the post.

 # Conclusion

-I'm pretty happy with how it works now.
-The one problem I have is, I have to still name the files with the dates so they get sorted well.
-I can live with that right now, but I'll improve that in the future without using something like pup.
+I’m happy with how it works now.
+The one problem I have is that I have to still name the files with the dates so they get sorted well.
+I can live with that right now, but I’ll improve that in the future without using something like pup.

-Ideally I'd also like to reduce the dependencies to pandoc and common UNIX utilities.
+Ideally, I’d also like to reduce the dependencies to pandoc and common UNIX utilities.
 It could also be fun writing a small script to compile markdown to html.
 But this works for now.